 President-elect of the Interstellar Club

 The Interstellar Club is formed from the remnants of several pre-Fall space agencies and interstellar projects.
-The Fall had two important effects for the future of interstellar travel: it destroyed the existing interstellar projects, and it revealed the existence of the Pandora gates.
-Both of these were large blows; much work and many important minds were lost, and gatecrashing provided instant FTL with no extra work needed on transhumanities part.
+The Fall had two important effects for the future of interstellar travel: it destroyed existing interstellar projects, and it revealed the existence of the Pandora gates.
+Both of these were fatal blows: much work and many important minds were lost, and gatecrashing provided instant FTL with no extra work needed on transhumanities part.

 To some, however, the Fall also provided important lessons.
 Transhumanity survived for only one reason: we had spread off Earth into the solar system.
 Distribution ensured that no single disaster could kill everyone.
 Spreading beyond the solar system and into the galaxy will render transhumanity even more resistant to extinction.

 The Pandora gates seem to provide what is easily the best option for interstellar travel; instantaneous and pre-made for our convenience.
 They are called "Pandora" gates for a reason, however, and there are many that mistrust them, fearing that something will follow a team back through them, that our use of them will be found objectionable by something more powerful than the Factors, or that one day they will simply all fail.

 The Interstellar Club has its primary base in orbit around Neptune, with an automated factory and testing lab in the Kuiper belt.
 The club is officially politically neutral, but many of its members also identify as Argonauts and Autonomists.
 The club's approach to interstellar travel has focused around the creation not of ships, but of morphs, using self-repair and replication to act as a Von-Neumann machine.
 For that reason, their prototypes are called Neumanns.